nmtriet/react-flux-basic/README.md

 ## Flow Description

-* User enters data and presses Add button to insert a new item -> create an Action with "ADD_ACTION" actionType and send it to Dispatcher.
+* User enters data and presses Add button to insert a new item -> Create an Action with "ADD_ACTION" actionType and send it to Dispatcher.

 * Store receives "ADD_ACTION".
 Then create a new item and emit changes to Controller-View.
 Controller-View receives data and re-render child Views, which has a new item in list.

 ## Installation

-### Development Environment: Run in webpack-dev-server
+### Development Environment: Run on webpack-dev-server
 1.Install all node modules (build into node_modules folder)

 ```